 A workshop to discuss issues associated with the FERC's implementation of PURPA was held on June 29, 2016.
 The conference focused on two issues: the mandatory purchase obligation under PURPA and the determination of avoided costs for those purchases.
 Panelists' advanced written comments and materials from the technical conference are available on the FERC's e-Library.
 On September 6, the FERC issued a notice inviting post-technical conference comments to be filed.
-Such comments may address (1) the use of the "one-mile rule" to determine the size of an entity seeking certification as a small power production qualifying facility ("QF"); and (2) minimum standards for PURPA-purchase contracts and should be filed on or before November 7, 2016.
-Since the last Report, comments were filed by Industrial Energy Consumers of America.
+Such comments may address (1) the use of the "one-mile rule" to determine the size of an entity seeking certification as a small power production qualifying facility ("QF"); and (2) minimum standards for PURPA-purchase contracts.
+Comments were due on or before November 7, 2016 and were filed by over 40 parties, including AWEA, Covanta, CT PURA/MA AG, Duke, EDP, EEI, ELCON, NARUC, and NRECA.